jonasbirkelof/beets/docs/beets-php/routing.md

-Beets PHP uses the [Bramus Router](https://github.com/bramus/router) for routing HTTP requests.
-The router is required in the main `~/index.php` file and is always loaded.
+Beets PHP extends the [Bramus Router](https://github.com/bramus/router) for routing HTTP requests.
+The routing file is required in the main `~/index.php` file and is always loaded.

 ## web.php